illegal workers

 Other useful resources

-• Acas (Advisory, Conciliation and Arbitration Service) provides advice on employing migrant workers and keeping employers on the right side of both immigration regulations and employment law.
+• Acas (Advisory, Conciliation and Arbitration Service) provides advice on employing migrant workers and helps employers keep on the right side of both immigration regulations and employment law.
 Acas holds regular training events giving a practical introduction to employing people.
-Visit the Acas Training Courses, Workshops and Projects area for more information and find a list of upcoming events here.
+Visit the Acas Training Courses, Workshops and Projects area for more information and find a list of upcoming events.

 Other Spotlight on... campaigns